How to Self-Publish a Book in 2022: A Guide for Savvy Authors

 - How to Write an Amazon Book Description That Sells – A look at writing blurbs that specifically work for online retailers.

-Apart from writing a great book, all of the other steps above can be realized through an afternoon of research and work.
+Apart from writing a great book, the steps above can be realized through an afternoon of research and planning.
 But when it comes to marketing in self-publishing, things start to get a little more involved.

 The good news is that there are tried-and-tested methods for promoting your title, including automated mailing lists, price promotions, and online advertising.
 Here are some articles on marketing and ads for self-published authors.

-- 50 Book Marketing Ideas Every Author Needs to Know – A fantastic primer that covers all the major aspects of indie book marketing.
+- 70+ Book Marketing Ideas Every Author Needs to Know – A fantastic primer covering all the major aspects of indie book marketing.

-- 25+ Hacks to Promote Your Book on Amazon (and Elsewhere) — A look at 'deep cut' promotional tricks
+- How to Promote Your Book: 8 Budget-Friendly Steps to Boost Sales – A look at 'deep cut' promotional tricks

 - How to Set up and Grow Your Author Mailing List (Free Course) – In which you can learn all about the most essential tool in an indie author’s arsenal.